Teachers: you play a unique role in inspiring a lifelong love of reading.

-That’s why a core part of Lit in Colour is a commitment from Penguin to a long-term programme of practical support for teachers, including book donations, training and free digital resources.
+That’s why a core part of Lit in Colour is a commitment from Penguin to a long-term programme of practical support for teachers and school librarians, including book donations, training and free digital resources.
 We’ll also be offering teachers the chance to contribute to our research by sharing their own thoughts and ideas.

 The research we’re commissioning with The Runnymede Trust will make a number of recommendations to ensure more writers of colour are at the heart of the teaching and learning of English Literature, focusing specifically on Key Stages 2-5.
 As part of this research, The Runnymede Trust will consult extensively with teachers and with students to ensure these recommendations are practical and informed by the realities of the classroom.
 You can download a more detailed overview of the scope of research here.